Showing posts with label animals. Show all posts

 Wednesday, August 30, Day 4

-I ate a bowl of instant oatmeal for breakfast, and off we went.
+I ate a bowl of instant oatmeal for breakfast, and then we were off.

-Today, we are going to Silver Dollar City Branson, MO., for a fun-filled day of shows.
+Today, we are going to Silver Dollar City, Branson, MO, for a fun-filled day of shows.

-We will also enjoy a train ride into the woods only to be stopped by train robbers.
+We will also enjoy a train ride into the woods, only to be stopped by train robbers.

 Then we will enjoy a hamburger and onion rings at the Lumber Camp Restaurant.